 People who dislocated shoulder must go through physiotherapy to prevent shoulder dislocating again and other long term complications.

 – Pain Relief and Tissue Repair Treatment: Ultrasound, electrical stimulation, heat therapy

 – Active and Passive movement to keep full range of shoulder movement

 – Progressive Exercises to strengthen the muscles around shoulder to increase shoulder joint stability and prevent re-injury

 – Advice about how to use your arm safely with everyday activities

 – Functional and sports specific exercises

-Your physiotherapist at Physioclinic will help you return to the activities you enjoy as soon as possible.
+Your therapist at heal360 Physioclinic will help you return to the activities you enjoy as soon as possible.